erikvansebille/os4p_git_gitlab_bookdown/10-conflicts.md

 ```

-* Note that if you have get an error from git, it tries to give you hints on how to fix the error.
+* Note that if you got an error from git, it tries to give you hints on how to fix the error.
 * It tells you that there is something in the remote repo.
 It suggests that you should integrate changes first by using `git pull`.

 ## Resolving a conflict